open-horizon/open-horizon.github.io/docs/installing/install_microk8s_edge_cluster.md

 # Installing and configuring a microk8s edge cluster
 {: #install_microk8s_edge_cluster}

+## Introduction
+{: #intro}

-This content provides a summary of how to install microk8s, a lightweight and small Kubernetes cluster, on Ubuntu Linux AMD64.
+This content provides a summary of how to install microk8s, a lightweight and small Kubernetes cluster, on an Ubuntu Linux AMD64-based system.
 (For more detailed instructions, see the [microk8s documentation ](https://microk8s.io/docs){:target="_blank"}{: .externalLink}.)

+## Pre-requisites
+{: #reqs}

+* Architecture must be x86_64
+* Operating system must be an Ubuntu LTS distribution

-**Note**: This type of edge cluster is meant for development and test because a single worker node Kubernetes cluster does not provide scalability or high availability.
+**Note**: This type of single node edge cluster is meant for development and test only.
+A single worker node Kubernetes cluster does not provide the scalability or high availability performance characteristics that a production system should have.

+## Installing
+{: #steps}

 1. Install microk8s: